2020PB/police-brutality/reports/Oregon.md

 ### Officer destroys individual's flashlight | July 21st

-Footage from July 21st shows Portland police and a federal officers in a scuffle with a protester carrying a shield with a camera mounted in it.
+Footage from July 21st shows Portland police and a federal officers in a scuffle near 4th and Main.
+The protester is carrying a shield with a camera mounted in it.
 The individual is not labeled press, but carries a camera and is called press by the filmer.
 Officers attempt to push the individual out of the street onto the sidewalk.
 A federal officer steals the individual's flashlight and later stomps on it for unknown reason.
 The officer then kicks the remnants back towards the individual.

 tags: abuse-of-power, property-destruction

 id: or-portland-157

-geolocation:
+geolocation: 45.51587,-122.677982

 **Links**